 A comprehensive monitoring, evaluation and reporting program will ensure the continued adaptation of the Program’s deliverables in accordance with evolving regional stakeholder needs.

-The program started at the former Sydney Metropolitan Catchment Management Authority and had previously been called ‘Water Sensitive Urban Design in the Sydney Region’, it was managed from 2002 by Reid Butler and John Dahlenburg.
+The program started at the former Sydney Metropolitan Catchment Management Authority and had previously been called ‘Water Sensitive Urban Design in the Sydney Region’.
+It was established in 2001 by Reid Butler and John Dahlenburg.
 John assumed sole management from 2003 till 2007, followed by Kate Black (2007-2011) and Phillip Birtles (2011-2013) and is currently managed by Peter Freewater at the Greater Sydney LLS.

 The WSUD in Sydney Program was cooperatively developed and coordinated by the Upper Parramatta River Catchment Trust (UPRCT), Western Sydney Regional Organisation of Councils (WSROC), Sydney Coastal Councils Group (SCCG), the NSW Stormwater Trust, and Sydney Water.